 The LRC offers one-on-one tutoring Design Representation, Visual Thinking, Making & Modeling, and other courses (check for availability).
 To receive drawing tutoring, students must be in the class or have received credit for it.

 Tutoring services are also available for students enrolled in the BAC's low-residency programs.
 Assistance is available when students attend intensives on campus; it is also available online.
-Students wishing support should contact the Learning Resource Center at 617.585.0174, at writingcenter@the-bac.edu, or at learningcenter@the-bac.edu.
-Further information can be found at www.the-bac.edu/lrc.
+Students wishing support should contact the Learning Resource Center at 617.585.0174, at writingcenter@the-bac.edu, or at learningcenter@the-bac.edu, or at learn